aaudevart/udacity_deep-learning/README.md

   - 3 convolutional layers: use batch normalization with tf.layers.batch_normalization on each layer except the first convolutional and output layers.
 Again, each layer should look something like convolution > batch norm > leaky ReLU.
   - then a fully connected layer for the output
   - to finish a sigmoid output to return the logits as well.

+## Class Materials / Tutorials

+- 1. Intro
+  - Sentiment Analysis with Numpy: Andrew Trask leads you through building a sentiment analysis model, predicting if some text is positive or negative.

+- 2. CNN
+  - Intro to TFLearn: A couple introductions to a high-level library for building neural networks.
+  - Intro to TensorFlow: Starting building neural networks with Tensorflow.
+  - Weight Intialization: Explore how initializing network weights affects performance.
+  - Transfer Learning (ConvNet).
+In practice, most people don't train their own large networkd on huge datasets, but use pretrained networks such as VGGnet.
+Here you'll use VGGnet to classify images of flowers without training a network on the images themselves.

+- 3. RNN
+  - Intro to Recurrent Networks (Character-wise RNN): Recurrent neural networks are able to use information about the sequence of data, such as the sequence of characters in text.
+  - Sentiment Analysis RNN: Implement a recurrent neural network that can predict if a text sample is positive or negative.
+  - Reinforcement Learning (Q-Learning): Implement a deep Q-learning network to play a simple game from OpenAI Gym.
+  - Tensorboard: Use TensorBoard to visualize the network graph, as well as how parameters change through training.
+  - Sequence to sequence: Implement a sequence-to-sequence recurrent network.
+  - Embeddings (Word2Vec): Implement the Word2Vec model to find semantic representations of words for use in natural language processing.

+- 4. GAN
+  - Autoencoders: Build models for image compression and denoising, using feed-forward and convolution networks in TensorFlow.
+  - Batch normalization: Learn how to improve training rates and network stability with batch normalizations.
+  - Generative Adversatial Network on MNIST: Train a simple generative adversarial network on the MNIST dataset.
+  - Deep Convolutional GAN (DCGAN): Implement a DCGAN to generate new images based on the Street View House Numbers (SVHN) dataset.